The Naked City: Plot

-The body of small-time jewel thief Peter Backalis is fished out of the East River; he'd been murdered within hours of Jean, and Halloran believes the two killings are connected.
-Muldoon, although skeptical, lets Halloran pursue the lead and assigns two veteran detectives already on the case to help out.
+The body of small-time jewel thief Peter Backalis is found in the East River, having been murdered within hours of Jean; Halloran suspects the two killings are connected.
+Muldoon, although skeptical, lets Halloran pursue the lead and assigns two veteran detectives already on the case to assist.
 Through considerable legwork they learn that Backalis' last known accomplice had been Willie Garzah, a former wrestler who plays the harmonica.
 While Halloran and his team canvass the Lower East Side with an old publicity photograph of him, Muldoon demands Niles identify Jean's mystery boyfriend.
 He reveals that "Henderson" is the same Dr. Stoneman, a married society physician.

-At Stoneman's office Muldoon uses Niles to trap the doctor into implicating himself, who confesses that he became obsessed with Jean only to learn that she and Niles were using him in order to rob his wealthy friends.
+At Stoneman's office, Muldoon uses Niles to trap the doctor into implicating himself.
+Stoneman confesses that he became obsessed with Jean only to learn that she and Niles were using him in order to rob his wealthy friends.
 Niles then admits to planning the thefts, but says Backalis and Garzah did the jobs; denied a larger cut, they killed Jean.

-On his own, Halloran locates Garzah and unsuccessfully tries to take him into custody.
-Lulled, the green detective is rabbit punched unconscious by the thug, who then attempts to dissolve into the crowded city.
-As police descend upon the neighborhood and Halloran joins the search, Garzah panics and draws attention to himself by shooting a blind man's guide dog.
-He races onto the Williamsburg Bridge, but as police approach from both directions starts climbing one of the towers.
-Shot, wounded, and bloodied by the dog, he still refuses to surrender; gunfire is exchanged, he is hit, and plummets to his death.
+On his own, Halloran locates Garzah and unsuccessfully tries to take him into custody, but Garzah knocks him out and flees.
+As the police descend on the neighborhood to organize a dragnet, Garzah attempts to blend into the crowd, but becomes paranoid and shoots a guide dog when it bites him at the Williamsburg Bridge, within earshot of the police's rallying point.
+The police chase Garzah along the bridge's footpaths and seal off both ends, forcing him to climb one of the towers.
+Injured by a police bullet and cornered, Garzah shoots at the police, who return fire, fatally wounding him before he plummets off the tower.

-The following morning a trashman sweeps a gutter of yesterday's newspapers, and with them the Jean Dexter case.
+The next day, the people involved in the case live with the aftermath.
+In Times Square, a trashman sweeps a gutter of yesterday's newspapers, and with them the Jean Dexter case.
 A concluding voiceover states, "There are eight million stories in the naked city.
 This has been one of them."